Backstage with Ron Onesti: RESPECT for YouTube

 But I must say, the ability to pull up videos of performances from the past has made it all the computerized activity worthwhile for me!
 Each morning, before I get up, I check out videos of past performances of my music heroes.
 And once you click on one, others follow automatically, and it is interesting to see how they are all connected.

-When Aretha Franklin passed away, I searched for her performance of “Natural Woman”.
+When Aretha Franklin passed away a few years back, I searched for her performance of “Natural Woman”.
 That is my favorite Aretha song, and a great video from a Christmas special in 1967 came up.
 The set was all orange and pink and she had that beehive hairstyle typical of the late sixties.

 When that was done, another Aretha/Natural Woman Video came up.
 She was doing a “Diva” concert, performing that classic number with Mariah Carey, Celine Dion, Shania Twain, Gloria Estefan and the legendary writer of that classic song, Carole King.
 It was an incredible presentation as each superstar “Diva” handed off a, “you make me feel,” to one another.
 I can only imagine what it was like backstage for that one!